 The Cook Is on Vacation Too!

 The problem with holiday getaways is that the cook in your family may feel as if they are not getting a break, but we can promise it will be different in Steamboat Springs!
 Reserve a fully cooked turkey dinner from the local Safeway, eliminating cooking and cleaning and adding more time spent with family on your checklist, or check out the local restaurants that may be offering a little something for you to take home and devour.
-2020 has changed the way most restaurants do business, so even places that do not normally offer take-out may now make it available.

 You Deserve a Million More Moments Like These